You Gotta Know These Schools of Western Philosophy

 - Scholasticism was taught at medieval Christian universities and sought to reconcile Christian thought with classical thinkers such as Aristotle.
 This school included Thomas Aquinas, who provided five arguments for the existence of God (called the “quinque viae”) in his Summa Theologica.
 Other thinkers include Pierre Abelard (who wrote Sic et Non) and Peter Lombard (who wrote The Four Books of Sentences).

 - Empiricism is the view that all knowledge derives from sensory experience.
-John Locke, whose works include An Essay Concerning Human Understanding, thought that the mind starts out as a tabula rasa—i.e., a blank slate—and that we gain knowledge through experiences.
+John Locke, whose works include An Essay Concerning Human Understanding, thought that the mind starts out as a tabula rasa — (blank slate) and that we gain knowledge through experiences.
 Other empiricist philosophers include George Berkeley (who wrote A Treatise Concerning the Principles of Human Knowledge) and David Hume (who wrote An Enquiry Concerning Human Understanding).

 - Rationalism, which is often contrasted with empiricism, asserts that we gain knowledge through intuition or our rational nature rather than through experience.
 A version of this doctrine was espoused by the Greek philosopher Plato in his Theory of Forms, which states that abstract ideas (“forms”) are more real than the material world of the senses.
 Later rationalists include René Descartes (who wrote Meditations on First Philosophy) and Baruch Spinoza (who wrote Ethics).